 The IT governance structure establishes the strategic, operational, and technical decision-making process required to ensure IT enables the University to excel in its mission.
 IT governance provides strategic leadership, establishes campus-wide IT priorities and policies, and is accountable and transparent to the University community.
-The IT Governance Executive Committee will form subcommittees to set agendas that cover the topics of interest as depicted below and form task forces as needed to address particular areas.
+The IT Governance Executive Committee also governs subcommittees that cover the topics of interest as depicted below and forms task forces as needed to address particular areas.
 The following diagram illustrates the structure for IT governance at CSUSB and is followed by a text description of its information:

 - Academic Technologies and Distributed Learning (ATDL)

 - Information Security, Compliance & Emerging Technologies